sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 }
 ```

-Top-down and Bottom-up traversal are often used.

-###### Top-down Traversal (先做事，再分割成左右)
+We can resolve a binary tree problem using traversal way or divide and conquer way.

+###### Traversal: Do something for one node and all nodes on its subtrees need to do the same operation.

 - Do what a node shall do.  明确一个节点要做的事
+- Recursive call a node's subtrees. 递归调用所有子树
+- The traversal way usually use with class property.

+###### Divide and conquer: The final result will get from its left subtree's and right subtree's result.

 - Recursive call the node's left and right tree. 递归调用左右子树
-- If we need to do something without changing the returning result(not include the class property), we can do it before the recursion.
-This is a top-down traversal.
-- Note: The top-down traversal is traversing from top to bottom(由上至下的正向思考方式).
-Most of the time, the recursion method has a void return type.
-We can not remember each recursion's result.
-If we need remember each recursive call's result, we can save them in the class property or in the input parameter(object). 如果我们需要记录每层递归的一些答案， 我们只能通过全局变量记录，或者通过更改函数input parameter's property来记录（如果 input parameter 是 object）

-###### Bottom-up Traversal (先分左右到底，再利用左右结果与node本身value做事)

-- Recursive call the node's left and right tree. 递归调用左右子树
+- Use left and right subtree returning result to calculate final result.
-- Do what a node shall do with the left and right subtree returning result.  明确一个节点要做的事
+- The divide and conquer way usually has a return type because it needs to use left and right subtree's result.
-- If we don't know the initial value and we need to use the bottom's value to build the final result,  shall call the recursion to divide the tree to the bottom and use the recursion's result to build the final result level by level up to the top.
-This is the post-order traversal, i.e. bottom-up.
-- Note: The bottom-up is traversing from bottom to top（由下至上的逆向思考方式).
-Most of the time, the recursion method has a return type.
-After we call left and right sub tree recursion function, we suppose we get the result from both subtree and we need to use the returned result and node itself to calculate the final result.

 Most of the questions are combined with two ways.
-To build some parameters using top-down, some parameters using post-order.
+If we need to get some value through looking all nodes, we will use traversal.
+If we will get some value from left or right subtree's result, we will use divide and conquer.

 ### Problem